leonardoaraujosantos/ChangeNet/README.md

 <Paste>

   #### Some Changes from Original paper
+  I did some few changes to squeeze some accuracy performance...
   1. Use of Focal Loss instead of CrossEntropy
   2. Use bigger Deconvolutio Network (Instead of FC-->Upsample)